 If you have a new computer and want to read old floppy diskettes, you may purchase a USB floppy drive that works with all the latest computers.

 A floppy drive is a magnetic medium that stores and reads data on the floppy disk using a read head.
 When a 3.5" floppy diskette is inserted into the drive, the metal slide door is opened to expose the inner magnetic disk.
 The read/write head uses a magnetic polarity of 0 or 1.
 Reading this as binary data, the computer can understand what the data is on the platter.
 For the computer to write information to the platter, the read/write head aligns the magnetic polarities, writing 0's and 1's that can be interpreted later by another device.

 The history of the floppy disk and drive

 Below is a brief history of each of the three major floppy diskettes.

-The first disk was introduced in 1971.
-The disk was 8" in diameter with a magnetic coating, enclosed in a cardboard case with the capacity of one megabyte.
+The first floppy disk was introduced in 1971.
+It was 8" in diameter with a magnetic coating, enclosed in a cardboard case with the capacity of one megabyte.
 Conversely to hard drives, the heads touched the disk, like in a cassette or video player that wears the media down over time.